-Procedure: A proposed expenditure identified by a Department Director or his/her designee that meets one or more of the above declared objectives and supports the County's overall mission shall be submitted on a Public Purpose Form, with description and backup, for review by the Office of Management and Budget and approval by the County Manager, according to procedures developed by the County Manager.
+Procedure: A proposed expenditure identified by a Department Director or his/her designee that meets one or more of the above declared objectives and supports the County's overall mission shall be submitted on a Public Purpose Form, with description and backup, for review by the Office of Management and Budget and approval by the County Manager or County Manager Designee according to procedures developed by the County Manager.

-For any request, the County Manager may request the Board to declare a public purpose.
+For any request, the County Manager or County Manager Designee may request the Board to declare a public purpose.